Webs of Type P: Introduction

 \subsection{Main Results on Webs}

-For the discussion in this subsection we only require the assumption that $\k$ is an integral domain where two is invertible.
-In \cref{S:pWebdef} we use generators and relations to define a monoidal, $\k$-linear supercategory called $\pWeb$.
+For the discussion in this subsection we assume that $\k$ is an integral domain where two is invertible.
+In \cref{S:pWebdef} we use generators and relations to define a $\k$-linear monoidal supercategory called $\pWeb$.
 The objects of this supercategory are finite tuples of nonnegative integers.
-Morphisms in this supercategory are $\k$-linear combinations of \emph{webs}, which are diagrams obtained by vertically and horizontally concatenating the generating diagrams.
-In this paper, we use the convention that diagrams are read from bottom to top, vertical concatenation of diagrams corresponds to composition of morphisms in the supercategory, and horizontal concatenation corresponds to forming the monoidal product of morphisms.
+Morphisms in this supercategory are $\k$-linear combinations of \emph{webs}, which are diagrams obtained by vertically and horizontally concatenating the generating diagrams (explained below in \cref{D:pWebdf}).
+In this paper we use the convention that diagrams are read from bottom to top.
 For example, given any integer $a > 1$, the following sum of webs is a morphism in $\pWeb$ from $(1,a,1)$ to $(a)$:

+Compared to webs which have previous appeared in the literature, experienced readers will notice that our webs contain (unoriented) cups and caps on strings of thickness one which are decorated by beads.
+These are odd morphisms in the category, and correspond to the fact that the object 1 is self-dual.
+The bead is used to distinguish these unoriented morphisms from the oriented cups and caps drawn in the oriented version of the web category (see below).
+The one-valent vertex, called an \textit{antenna}, is a shorthand used to represent the composition of a beaded cap with the split.
+See \cref{E:antenna}.